-We are a family architectural development firm that has, over five decades, helped shape the positive development of Quito.
-We have completed more than 200 building projects in the city, but we are more than developers.
+We are a family architectural development firm that has, over five decades, helped shape the positive development of Ecuador.
+We have completed more than 140 building projects, but we are more than developers.

-We create opportunities for people to make the city their home, their habitat, and their future.
+We create opportunities for people to make their cities their home, their habitat, and their future.
 We contribute with our experience and knowledge for the creation of urbanism in its healthiest expression.

 We enable communities and neighborhoods to thrive.
-We support social and cultural programs that raise the quality of life for our city’s population.
+We support social and cultural programs that raise the quality of life for the city’s population.

-We work collaboratively in the service of people and the future of the city.
-Our mission is to build Quito onwards, upwards and forwards, as a capital city at the center of the world.
+We work collaboratively in the service of people and the future of the cities.
+Our mission is to build Ecuador onwards, upwards and forwards, as a country at the center of the world.

 Our values influence everything that we do at Uribe Schwarzkopf, and they form the key pillars of our work: